othmanalikhan-datascience/project_captcha/README.md

 ## Part 7: Conclusion
 Hopefully you found that journey fruitful.
-In the end, the best our CNN performed was ~85% accuracy which in my opinion is rather poor considering how simple these captchas are actually.
+In the end, the best our CNN performed was 95% accuracy which is more than sufficient for my needs.

+I would have hoped for it to be closer to 99% considering how simple these captchas actually are.
 Perhaps CNN was not the best approach as discussed earlier, not because better solutions like letter template matching exist for this dataset (the letter shapes are always the same so this solution can achieve 100% accuracy with some quirks involved!), but because this CNN is highly dependant on the input from the letter detection algorithm, which has its limitations when it comes to merged letters.
 So the CNN's true powers are held back by the previous input.

-There is room for improvement as discussed in
-[part 6](#part-6-neural-network-step-3--step-4) with some solutions briefly discussed, but for now, I will consider this project done and dusted.
+There is still room for improvement as discussed in [part 6](#part-6-neural-network-step-3--step-4) with some solutions briefly discussed, but for now, I will consider this project done and dusted.
 Now would be a good time to say this: If there is anything more (or anything less) that